FDNY firefighter from Long Island dies at 58

 He went to Kingsborough Community College in Brooklyn and later mortician’s school and became a funeral director, before starting in the FDNY on Dec.
 12, 1983.

 He loved the culture of the fire department, and for 25 years Tilearcio stocked his firehouse commissary, making trips with his wife and two kids to Costco to buy supplies, his family said.
-For Christmas, he dressed up as Santa and in summertime he filled water balloons for the neighborhood kids.
+For Christmas, he dressed up as Santa and in summertime he filled water balloons for kids at a firehouse picnic.

 He got his real estate license in the 1990s, and sold homes in his time off.
 He also loved skiing and going to amusement parks.

-About a year after he was diagnosed, he took up comedy, taking classes at Stand-Up University in Bellmore.
+He took classes at Stand-Up University in Bellmore and had done comedy gigs for the past seven years.
 In a Facebook post, the school remembered him: “He made every class so much fun with his infectious laughter.”

 In addition to his wife, Tilearcio is survived by his son Robert Jr. and daughter Tatiana.
 He was entombed at St. Charles Cemetery in Farmingdale.